-While not cruel by any means, there was definitely a little shady undertone that said, “I don’t understand your creative choices.”
-Which might as well be “You suck!” to an artist because have you heard?
+While not cruel by any means, there was definitely some shade that said, “I don’t understand your creative choices.”
+Which might as well be “You suck!!” to an artist because have you heard?
 We are ALL sensitive, vulnerable and insecure when it comes to our art.

 There was no war.
 There was no drama.
 There were no sides.
 I stood, silent and still on my ground and she ran away.
 If that isn’t a win, then I don’t know what is.

 When we wage internet war, both sides lose.

 The only thing way a troll loses is if they are met with complete silence.
 We’ve all heard the advice “Don’t feed the trolls” and it’s 100% true.
 Their GOAL is to get your reaction and attention.
 So why give them what they want?
 Why not just snuff out that flame by literally saying, “This comment isn’t even worth a thumbs down”?

 It’s the hardest thing though, isn’t it?
 We live in an age where we all want to be heard, we all want to be seen, we all want to voice our opinions loud and proud.
 But if we really want to trump internet hate, we need to refuse to give those people our attention.

 If you’re one of those people that just can’t help but fight back, I have the perfect tip for you because I was once in that space too.
 If you’re feeling like engaging and you know you shouldn’t, leave it for six hours.
 Then if you still feel like engaging, you can.
 I promise you that six hours later, it won’t really feel like anything.
 The intensity of the moment will have passed and you’ll be glad the worst of the internet didn’t get your worst side too.